 Plus, it’s a healthier way of viewing your finances.
 It’s like the old Shakespeare phrase says, what’s yours is mine and what’s mine is yours.

 Unfortunately, there’s not a lot of magic-wand-waving you can do here to pay off your spouse’s student loans faster.
-The old standby advice of finding ways to save money and earn more money — and applying the surplus toward your student loans — is the best advice of all.
+The old standby advice of finding ways to save money and earn more money — and applying the surplus toward your student loan monthly payment — is the best advice of all.

 Still, there are other things you can do to help pay off your spouse’s student loan debt faster: